stemoutreach/CodeCreateLab/Challenges/Level1Challenge.md

 ---

-## 🧪 Ready to Level Up?
+## 🧪 Leveling Up?

-Once you've completed all required tasks, show your work to a mentor or coach to move on to Keep your code saved—your creativity matters!
+Once you've completed the above tasks, show your work to a mentor or coach to be able to move on.

 ---